 Satellite navigation data are used to pinpoint the geolocation of O&M crew operators mobile-phone users, and for geo-positioning RPAS and HAPS acquired data when high-resolution data are needed, and for the calculation of the geo-position of the lightnings.

-The preliminary meetings allowed the consortium to better understand stakeholders needs with respect to initially proposed ones.
+The first round of meetings allowed the consortium to better understand stakeholders needs with respect to initially proposed ones.
 The second round of meetings allowed to better refine solutions.
 Mock-ups have been created to help promote the service with prospective stakeholders.